 In 2020, Andrew was part of a CDC Due Diligence Team that was considering whether to make an investment in an Asian micro-finance bank.
 Andrew worked alongside the deal team to provide a specialist assessment of the bank’s corporate governance strengths and weaknesses.

 More detail on Andrew Cunningham’s Qualifications

-In September 2013, Andrew re-launched Arab Banker, the annual magazine of the London Arab Bankers Association.
-The eighth edition appeared in September 2020 with Andrew continuing as Editor.
+In September 2013, Andrew re-launched Arab Banker, the annual magazine of the London Arab Bankers Association and he continued as Editor until September 2021.

-Andrew Cunningham began his career as a journalist, writing about Middle East banking and finance for Middle East Economic Digest (MEED) and then Middle East Economic Survey (MEES).
-He then spent nine years with Moody’s, the credit rating agency, both as a credit analyst, assigning ratings to Middle Eastern and large Western European banks, and as the European manager of its Rating Assessment Service and as a member of the firm’s global Liquidity Risk Assessment committee.
+Andrew Cunningham began his career as a journalist, writing about Middle East banking and finance for Middle East Economic Digest (MEED) and then for Middle East Economic Survey (MEES).
+He then spent nine years with Moody’s, the credit rating agency, both as a credit analysist, assigning ratings to Middle Eastern and large Western European banks, and as the European manager of its Rating Assessment Service and as a member of the firm’s global Liquidity Risk Assessment Committee.

-In 2004, Andrew moved to Cairo to establish and manage the Egyptian and broader regional operations of the Financial Services Volunteer Corps (FSVC), a New York-based NGO that provides consulting advice to central banks, capital market regulators and commercial banks.
-In 2006, he moved to the firm’s head office to manage its entire Middle East franchise that, under his leadership, expanded to account for two thirds of the firm’s revenues and activities.
+In 2004, Andrew moved to Cairo to establish and manage the Egyptian and broader regional operations of the Financial Services Volunteer Corps (FSVC), a New York-based NGO that provided consulting advance to central banks, capital market regulators, and commercial banks.
+In 2006, he moved to the firm’s head office to manage the entire Middle East franchise that, under his leadership, expanded to account for two thirds of the firm’s revenues and activities.

-Andrew is proficient in French and Arabic: he can (and does) conduct business meetings in both these languages and can read documents with ease.
-He used to speak good Greek and retains a good working knowledge.
+Andrew is proficient in French and Arabic: he can (and does) conduct business meetings in both these languages and he can read documents with ease.
+He has a good working knowledge of Greek.

 Andrew lives in London with his wife and daughter.